-I have heard many such things: miserable comforters are ye all.

-Shall vain words have an end? or what provoketh thee that thou answerest?

-I also could speak as ye do; if your soul were in my soul's stead, I could join words together against you, and shake mine head at you.

-But I would strengthen you with my mouth, and the solace of my lips should assuage your grief.

-Though I speak, my grief is not assuaged: and though I forbear, what am I eased?

-But now he hath made me weary: thou hast made desolate all my company.

-And thou hast laid fast hold on me, which is a witness against me: and my leanness riseth up against me, it testifieth to my face.

-He hath torn me in his wrath, and persecuted me; he hath gnashed upon me with his teeth: mine adversary sharpeneth his eyes upon me.

-They have gaped upon me with their mouth; they have smitten me upon the cheek reproachfully: they gather themselves together against me.

-God delivereth me to the ungodly, and casteth me into the hands of the wicked.

-I was at ease, and he brake me asunder; yea, he hath taken me by the neck, and dashed me to pieces: he hath also set me up for his mark.

-His archers compass me round about, he cleaveth my reins asunder, and doth not spare; he poureth out my gall upon the ground.

-He breaketh me with breach upon breach; he runneth upon me like a giant.

-I have sewed sackcloth upon my skin, and have laid my horn in the dust.

-My face is foul with weeping, and on my eyelids is the shadow of death;

-Although there is no violence in mine hands, and my prayer is pure.

-O earth, cover not thou my blood, and let my cry have no resting place.

-Even now, behold, my witness is in heaven, and he that coucheth for me is on high.

-My friends scorn me: but mine eye poureth out tears unto God;

-That he would maintain the right of a man with God, and of a son of man with his neighbour!

-For when a few years are come, I shall go the way whence I shall not return.

-My spirit is consumed, my days are extinct, the grave is ready for me.

-Surely there are mockers with me, and mine eye abideth in their provocation.

-Give now a pledge, be surety for me with thyself; who is there that will strike hands with me?

-For thou hast hid their heart from understanding: therefore shalt thou not exalt them.

-He that denounceth his friends for a prey, even the eyes of his children shall fail.

-He hath made me also a byword of the people; and I am become an open abhorring.

-Mine eye also is dim by reason of sorrow, and all my members are as a shadow.

-Upright men shall be astonied at this, and the innocent shall stir up himself against the godless.

-Yet shall the righteous hold on his way, and he that hath clean hands shall wax stronger and stronger.

-But return ye, all of you, and come now: and I shall not find a wise man among you.

-My days are past, my purposes are broken off, even the droughts of my heart.

-They change the night into a day: the fight, say they, is near unto the darkness.
+Then Job answered and said,

+I have heard many such things:

+Miserable comforters are ye all.

+Shall vain words have an end?

+Or what provoketh thee that thou answerest?

+I also could speak as ye do;

+If your soul were in my soul's stead,

+I could join words together against you,

+And shake my head at you.

+- But I would strengthen you with my mouth, And the solace of my lips would assuage your grief. - Though I speak, my grief is not assuaged; And though I forbear, what am I eased?
+But now he hath made me weary: Thou hast made desolate all my company.

+And thou hast laid fast hold on me, which is a witness against me:

+And my leanness riseth up against me, It testifieth to my face.

+He hath torn me in his wrath, and persecuted me;

+He hath gnashed upon me with his teeth:

+Mine adversary sharpeneth his eyes upon me.

+10 They have gaped upon me with their mouth; They have smitten me upon the cheek reproachfully:

+They gather themselves together against me.

+God delivereth me to the ungodly,

+And casteth me into the hands of the wicked.

+I was at ease, and he brake me asunder;

+Yea, he hath taken me by the neck, and dashed me to pieces:

+He hath also set me up for his mark.

+His archers compass me round about;

+He cleaveth my kidneys asunder, and doth not spare;

+He poureth out my gall upon the ground.

+He breaketh me with breach upon breach; He runneth upon me like a giant.

+- 15 I have sewed sackcloth upon my skin,

+And have laid my horn in the dust.

+16 My face is red with weeping,

+And on my eyelids is the shadow of death;

+17 Although there is no violence in my hands,

+And my prayer is pure.

+- 18 O earth, cover not thou my blood,

+And let my cry have no resting place.

+19 Even now, behold, my witness is in heaven,

+And he that voucheth for me is on high.

+20 My friends scoff at me:

+But mine eye poureth out tears unto God,

+21 That he would maintain the right of a man with God,

+And of a son of man with his neighbor!

+22 For when a few years are come,

+I shall go the way whence I shall not return.

+- My spirit is consumed, my days are extinct, The grave is ready for me. - Surely there are mockers with me, And mine eye dwelleth upon their provocation. - Give now a pledge, be surety for me with thyself; - Who is there that will strike hands with me?
+For thou hast hidden their heart from understanding:

+Therefore shalt thou not exalt them.
+He that denounceth his friends for a prey, Even the eyes of his children shall fail.

+But he hath made me a byword of the people;

+And they spit in my face.

+- Mine eye also is dim by reason of sorrow, And all my members are as a shadow. - Upright men shall be astonished at this, And the innocent shall stir up himself against the godless. - Yet shall the righteous hold on his way, And he that hath clean hands shall wax stronger and stronger. - But as for you all, come on now again; And I shall not find a wise man among you. - My days are past, my purposes are broken off, Even the thoughts of my heart. - They change the night into day:

+The light, say they, is near unto the darkness.